reportportal/agent-js-webdriverio/README.md

 ### log

-Send logs to report portal for the current test.
+Send logs to the ReportPortal for the current test.
 `ReportingApi.log(level: LOG_LEVELS, message: string, file?: Attachmentm, suite?: string);`
 **required**: `level`, `message`
 where `level` can be one of the following: *TRACE*, *DEBUG*, *WARN*, *INFO*, *ERROR*, *FATAL*